YogliB/zed-copilot/docs/development/GIT_HOOKS.md

 # Output:
 # Would run: Targeted native tests (changed modules)
-# Would run: WASM build validation
+# Would skip: WASM validation (native cdylib extension)
 # Dry-run complete (no tests executed)

 # Then run them for real